hirasso/acf-crypt/readme.md

 # acf-crypt

-WIP – Protect sensitive data in your ACF fields using encryption 🔐
+Protect sensitive data in your ACF fields using state of the art [encryption](https://github.com/defuse/php-encryption) 🔐

 ## Installation